Scott William Carter

 Scott William Carter is an American fiction writer.
 He writes in multiple genres, including fantasy, mystery, and young adult.

 Biography

-Carter was born in Minnesota and raised in Oregon's Willamette Valley.
+Carter was born in Mankato, Minnesota and raised in Salem, Oregon, where he has written most of his books and continues to live.
 Before becoming a professional writer, Carter owned a bookstore, worked as a ski instructor, and a computer trainer.

 Carter attended the University of Oregon, graduating in 1994 with a Bachelor of Arts in English.
 Currently living in Oregon, he is married and is a father of two children, a daughter and a son.

 He won the 2011 Oregon Book Award for Young Adult Literature for his novel, The Last Great Getaway of the Water Balloon Boys.
 He is also the author of the highly acclaimed Garrison Gage mystery series, among other books.